aWayOfLife/synbanQ/README.md

 ### Please Note:
 We have developed two separate applications.
-Since the apps are in beta stage, kindly don't close the app while testing the application to ensure a smooth functioning.
+Since the apps are in beta stage, kindly don't close the app while testing the application to ensure a smooth functioning.</br>

+The banQ app is supposed to work only during banking hours (10:00 - 16:00).
+But for testing purpose if you are opening the banking app at any other time, please abide by the following rules:</br>
+1.If testing between 00:00 - 09:59 hrs then make bookings from synQ at the slot 10:00 - 12:00.</br>
+2.If testing between 16:01 - 23:59 hrs then make bookings from synQ at the slot 10:00 - 12:00.</br>